Cray-HPE/docs-csm/operations/network/external_dns/Troubleshoot_Systems_Not_Provisioned_with_External_IP_Addresses.md

     sysmgmt-health   cray-sysmgmt-health-prometheus    [services/services-gateway]    [prometheus.cmn.SYSTEM_DOMAIN_NAME]                            2d16h
     ```

-2. Lookup the cluster IP and port for service.
+1. Look up the cluster IP address and port for service.

     The example below is for the `cray-sysmgmt-health-kube-p-prometheus` service.